HopkinsIDD/epi-econ/README.md

 This repository provides the code for the Feedback-Informed Epidemiological Model (FIEM).

-et up a virtual environment and install dependencies:
+Set up a virtual environment and install dependencies:
 ```bash
 python -m venv venv
 source venv/bin/activate